 Health and safety representatives

-From 1 July 2018, all HSRs must undertake the relevant approved training course within six months of their election.
-Existing HSRs, who have not already completed the training, will have six months from 1 July 2018 to undertake this training.
+All HSRs must undertake the relevant approved training course within three months of their election.
 If a worker refuses to undertake the training within the time period, they will no longer be eligible to fulfil the role of HSR and will need to be replaced.

 A PCBU must ensure that a list of health and safety representatives and deputy health and safety representatives (if any) for the business or undertaking is prepared and kept up-to-date.
 A copy of the up-to-date list must be displayed in a way that is readily accessible to workers in the relevant work group or work groups: